VijayalaxmiSKumbhar/NASSCOM-VSD-SoC-Design-Program/README.md

 move the cursor on particular object and then press s

-go to tkon main and type what it will show the details as in the screenshot
+go to tkcon main and type what it will show the details as in the screenshot

 ![image](https://github.com/user-attachments/assets/06538254-9343-49e2-bb8e-95cd7b83ea84)